National Honor Society

 Students who wish to appeal the decision of the Council must do so in writing to the Activities Director by the published deadline.
 Students should address any areas of weakness regarding the four criteria in their appeal.
 The Faculty Council will reconvene to review appeals.

-Following notification, a formal induction ceremony is held in the Commons to recognize all the newly selected members.
+Following notification, a formal induction ceremony is held to recognize all the newly selected members.
 Once inducted, new members are required to maintain the same level of performance (or better) in all four criteria that led to their selection.
-This obligation includes regular attendance at chapter meetings during the school year, participation in the chapter service project, completion of a minimum of 25 hours of service between induction and August 28, and completion of an additional 50 hours of service during senior year by April 1.
+This obligation includes regular attendance at chapter meetings during the school year, participation in the chapter service project, completion of a minimum of 25 hours of service before the beginning of the next school year, and completion of an additional 50 hours of service by the beginning of April the following year.

 Membership in the National Honor Society is a privilege, not a right.
 Students may be dismissed from NHS for major disciplinary infractions, a drop in academic performance, lack of attendance at monthly meetings, or failure to complete the required service hours.
 Students who fail to meet the requirements will be warned and given time to improve.
-The Faculty Council, along with the Assistant Principal, will determine whether dismissal is appropriate by majority vote.
+The Faculty Council, along with administration, will determine whether dismissal is appropriate.
 This decision may be appealed.
 Members who resign or are dismissed are never again eligible for NHS membership.

 Students or parents/guardians that have questions regarding the selection process or membership obligations can contact the NHS adviser, Mr. Steven Tacheny, at firstname.lastname@example.org.